dcbriccetti/dbschools/period-clock/README.md

 time you save a source file, a compilation of the project is triggered.
 Hence only a refresh of your Web page is needed to see the effects of your changes.

-## Run the tests

-To run the test suite, execute the task `test`.
-If you have installed [Node.js](http://nodejs.org/), you can use that runtime to run the tests, which is faster:

-    > set scalaJSStage in Global := FastOptStage
-    > test

 ## The fully optimized version